What are the main testing areas of IoT platform? Let's have a deeper look at IoT testing

 The objective of Network simulation testing is to understand the effect of network conditions on the connectivity protocol and test the resiliency of the cloud side software stack against network failure, packet loss and delays.
 It tests the cloud server functionality against real world situations such as a surge of traffic from gateways, DNS amplification attack, excessive packet losses, frequent disconnections and reconnection attempts.
 Testing on UDP based protocol is more interesting here as TCP has already a built-in mechanism to provide a reliable service.
 The testing requires sophisticated tools to model the network conditions and also the volume of traffic coming from hundreds of thousands of sensors.

-The cloud platforms are provided by service providers such as AWS, Azure, IBM and are responsible for ingesting and analyzing data at scale.
+The cloud platforms are provided by service providers such as AWS, Azure, IBM and are responsible for ingesting and analysing data at scale.
 The key criteria for cloud testing are functional correctness of application, along with testing for performance, analytics and scalability.
 One of the key challenges of testing the cloud applications is to understand the large set of inputs which can be generated by sensor and network conditions.
 The focus of our documentation will be primarily on this area of IoT testing.

 Business applications are hosted on the cloud and are critical to how the user interacts with the system via the web, mobile and other external APIs.
-These are also responsible for presenting the data to users in a suitable form of visualization to make sure that the users get the correct information about system behavior.
+These are also responsible for presenting the data to users in a suitable form of visualization to make sure that the users get the correct information about system behaviour.
 Testing of Mobile Apps and end-to-end user experience is also included in this.

 Security testing is not an independent area but encompasses all other layers of IoT stack.
 At the hardware layer, security testing must ensure that there are no exposed open ports or telnet servers which are subjected to brute force attacks.
 Validating the secure boot, software download functionality and private key management for certificates is also critical.
 At the network and cloud layer, focus changes to ACLs, firewalls and providing role-based access to various system users.